ika-twb/i3blocks-course/README.md

   path: /path/to/your/course2/folder
 ```

-and its path is specified using the `fmetadata` variable.

 The `time` field should be an array of one or multiple four element array,
 which includes the day of the week, start time, end time,
 and classroom number, in that order.